samarthramesh/multimodal-neuralnet/README.md

 # Multimodal Neural Network
-Multimodal modal recipe retrieval system for text and images
+Multimodal modal recipe retrieval system built using PyTorch for text (instructions and ingredients) and images

 # Dataset